The Human-First Engineering Framework

 Behaviours

-• Every line of AI-generated code has a named human owner.
+• Every line has a named human owner.
+Regardless of how the code was generated, one person is accountable for it.

 Why this matters